 [Bind(Include = "NAME,ADDRESS,ZIPCODE,PHONE")] CUSTOMER customer

-Here Bind specified which parameters of the HTTP request are to be displayed onto the properties of the model.
+Here Bind specifies which parameters of the HTTP request are to be displayed in the properties of the model.

-Note that the ValidateAntiforgeryToken attribute, it is used to prevent forging requests between websites by verifying the tokens when the action method is called.
-The presence of this attribute requires that the HTTP request has an additional parameters named __RequestVerificationToken.
+Note the ValidateAntiforgeryToken attribute.
+It is used to prevent forging requests between websites by verifying the tokens when the action method is called.
+The presence of this attribute requires that the HTTP request has an additional parameter named __RequestVerificationToken.
 This parameter is automatically added to each form where the @Html.AntiForgeryToken() helper is specified.
 However, the jqGrid library uses dynamically generated Ajax requests instead of previously created web forms.
-Let us fix it.
-To do it, let us change the shared view Views/Shared/_Layout.cshtml in the following way:
+To fix it, we need to change the shared view Views/Shared/_Layout.cshtml as follows:

 <!DOCTYPE html>